-There is authority for the proposition that settlement discussions do not generally stop the limitation period clock from running (see Toronto Standard Condominium Corporation No. 1789 v.
-Tip Top Lofts, 2011 ONSC 7181 at para.
-16-18; and Chang v.
-Boulet, 2012 ONSC 6382.
-See also: Markel Insurance Company of Canada v.
-ING Insurance Company of Canada, 2012 ONCA 218 and Presidential MSH Corporation v.
-Marr Foster & Co.
-LLP, 2017 ONCA 325 at 45-48).
-Some possible exceptions to this general rule include where: a) the parties had agreed to have a neutral third party such as a mediator facilitate the negotiations as per section 11 of the Limitations Act, 2002; b) estoppel and/or waiver can be established (establishing estoppel and/or waiver in these situations is difficult); or c) the parties have entered into a tolling agreement.
+There is authority for the proposition that settlement discussions do not generally stop the limitation period clock from running except where: a) the parties had agreed to have a neutral third party such as a mediator facilitate the negotiations; b) estoppel and/or waiver can be established (establishing estoppel and/or waiver in these situations is difficult); or c) the parties have entered into a tolling agreement.

-Lawyers who run into limitation period problems while settlement discussions were taking place sometimes ask whether they can attack the limitation period defence on the basis that the opposing parties were not prejudiced by the delay in commencing litigation (since the opposing parties were always aware that a claim was being asserted).
+Lawyers who run into limitation period problems while in the course of settlement discussions sometimes ask whether they can attack the limitation period defence on the basis that the opposing parties were not prejudiced by the delay in commencing litigation (since the opposing parties were always aware that a claim was being asserted).
 Unfortunately, the issue of prejudice is generally irrelevant to whether a limitation period has expired (except in rare cases where the specific limitation period provision in question provides that prejudice may be considered).